-The role or job description of a strategist, the head of strategic planning, or a strategy department.
+The role or job description of a strategic planner, or a strategy department.

 Strategic planners provide up to date strategic research to the leadership of the company in the following areas:

 The head of strategic planning may divide the strategic research listed above, amongst different members of his/her team.

 A prime role of any strategic planner is to educate leadership in both strategic planning and strategic thinking.
 Strategists use a number of approaches to educate their leadership.
 These include: